libhal-google/libhal/README.md

 ### Using an MPU6050 as an Accelerometer and/or Gyroscope

-The following steps assumes you already have a project that can be compiled and flashed on to a device and also has driver support for i2c.
+The following steps assume you already have a project that can be compiled and flashed on to a device and also has driver support for i2c.

 This particular examples uses the "normal" or low bandwidth versions of the